raiden-e/raiden-e/README.md

 # Hi there 👋

 My name is Raiden.
-I am an information systems student at the [FH Dortmund][1] and work paralelly as a working student at [Materna IPS][2].
+I am studying business information technology at the [FH Dortmund][1] and work parallelly as a working student at [Materna IPS][2].

 [1]: https://www.fh-dortmund.de
 [2]: https://www.materna-ips.com